 The Charter of Aged Care Rights is a single document that sets out the rights of people receiving aged care.
-It applies to all aged care services that are funded by the Australian Government.

 If you’ve searched the internet for answers to this question and wound up here, chances are you’re wanting to know how the Charter applies to your own circumstances as a recipient of aged care, or someone you know or care for.

 The Charter underpins the Aged Care Quality Standards and came into effect in 2019.
 It covers 14 important rights for you or your loved one, including safe and quality care, independence, information, personal privacy, control, fairness and choice.

 It helps create a shared understanding about the rights of people receiving Commonwealth-subsidised care.
 Having this shared understanding between those receiving care, their family, friends, carers; as well as aged care providers and their staff, aims to help everyone work together to achieve safe and high quality aged care.

 By law, aged care providers must give the person receiving care, or their nominated representative, a ‘reasonable opportunity’ to read, understand and sign the charter.
 This process is designed to ensure acknowledgement and understanding of the Charter.
 If you or your loved one chooses not to sign the Charter, your rights are still protected and you will still receive the same standard of care and services as someone who has signed the document.

 Here are the 14 rights explained – and what they mean for you or your loved one.
 They are written as statements which are assumed to be made by someone receiving aged care.